Step-by-Step through a Workers' Compensation Claim

 - Must be posted in English and in Spanish

-- Must be hung in Human Resources (if there is such an office) or in Administration and in all buildings to ensure all employees have access to this information.
+- Must be hung in Personnel (if there is such an office) or in Administration and in all buildings to ensure all employees have access to this information.

-- The language can’t be changed or the postings sizes reduced.
+- The language can’t be changed, or the font sizes reduced.

-- Notice 6 (Notice to Employees Concerning Workers’ Compensation in Texas)
+- Notice 6: Notice to Employees Concerning Workers’ Compensation in Texas (English) (Spanish)

-- If you employ police or security officers, post Notice 9 (Notice Regarding Certain Work-Related Communicable Diseases) in your Human Resources/Administration office and where the police/security personnel report (English) (Spanish).
+- If you employ police or security officers, post Notice 9: Notice Regarding Certain Work-Related Communicable Diseases in your Personnel/Administration office and where the police/security personnel report.
+(English) (Spanish)

-- If you have an active construction site, post Notice 8 (Required Workers’ Compensation Coverage) in Human Resources/ Administration and on the construction site (English) (Spanish).
+- If you have an active construction site, post Notice 8: Required Workers’ Compensation Coverage in Personnel/Administration and on the construction site.
+(English) (Spanish)